-- Essays and reviews of recently published work in literature, history, politics, science and the arts;
+- Essays and reviews of recently published books in the fields of literature, history, politics, science and the arts;

 - Photo essays; and

-We primarily publish work from graduates of the University of Oxford, but do accept submissions from others within and outside the University.
+We primarily publish work from graduates of the University of Oxford, but we also welcome submissions from others within and outside the University.

 Guidelines for Primary Content

 The Oxonian Review generally publishes essays and book reviews between 1000 and 1600 words.
-We do not generally accept unsolicited submissions of poetry.
+We do not generally accept unsolicited submissions of poetry or other creative writing.
 All pieces will be judged on their individual merits.
 The Oxonian Review looks for clarity and accessibility as well as depth and rigour.
 We assume an intelligent, interested audience, capable of understanding a sustained discussion, but not necessarily familiar with the terms used in a specific field.
 In longer articles, we prefer pieces that include a balanced, contextual discussion of the work and a well-articulated response.

 Guidelines for ORbits